papillonlibre/RL-Scientific-Discovery/README.md

 ## Introduction

-In the pursuit of advancing autonomous space exploration, this project endeav- ors to develop an innovative reinforcement learning model tailored for online learning within the confines of a simulated environment.
+In the pursuit of advancing autonomous space exploration, this project endeavors to develop an innovative reinforcement learning model tailored for online learning within the confines of a simulated environment.
 The specific focus is on the detection of plumes, such as those found on Enceladus or analogous sci- entific phenomena on other planetary bodies.
 The model’s multifaceted objec-